pingcap/blog/choosing-right-database-for-your-applications.md

 We analyzed this query and found that:

 * The query ran quite frequently.
 It took up 90% of all the read-only queries at peak time.
 * The query was a complicated SQL query which needed a full table scan.
 It was difficult to optimize the query by adding an index.
 Before migrating to TiDB, MySQL had 1,000 tables.
-When we executed the query, only one small table was scanned, and we had more than 20 MySQL slaves to serve the query.
-Even so, as the data size increased and the hot data volume exceeded memory size, all MySQL slaves were overwhelmed.
+When we executed the query, only one small table was scanned, and we had more than 20 MySQL secondaries to serve the query.
+Even so, as the data size increased and the hot data volume exceeded memory size, all MySQL secondaries were overwhelmed.

     After data was migrated to TiDB and 1,000 tables merged into one, the query had to scan a much bigger table.
 Large amounts of intermediate result sets were passed from TiKV nodes to SQL nodes.
 Thus, the performance was undesirable.